roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Use a node pool to upgrade the NVIDIA driver for a node.md

 4. In the left-side navigation pane of the details page, choose **Nodes** \> **Node**.

-5. Select the node that you want to upgrade and click **Batch Remove**.
+5. Select the node for which you want to upgrade the NVIDIA driver and click **Batch Remove**.

 6. In the **Remove Node** dialog box, select **Drain the Node** and click **OK**.